peterpot/openath.github.io/standards.md

 ## General personal information

     givenName:    first name for western languages
     familyName:   last name for western languages
     birthDate:    date is ISO format (1966-03-21)
     gender:       M or F
     nationality:  3-letter code (e.g. EST)
     height:       height in cm
     weight:       weight in kg
     birthPlace:   text, town and country (e.g. "Tallinn, Estonia")

 ## Within an athlete biography or summary

     personalBests:  list of performances by discipline
     seasonsBests:   list of performances by discipline

 ## Within a results or entries system

-    bib: the 'number' they wear, (integer or text?)
+    bib:          the 'number' they wear (string to allow for letters and numbers)
-    ageGroup:   group for this competition.
-U14, SEN, V45 etc.
+    ageGroup:     group for this competition (e.g. U14, SEN, V45)
-    ageGender:   combined age group and gender code   (U13B, SM, M45)
+    ageGender:    combined age group and gender code (e.g. U13B, SM, M45)
     category:     used for broader or different prize categories
     tags:         short list of strings

     secondClaim:  boolean, default false or absent.
                   Signifies an athlete whose primary club is elsewhere.
                   Use for HCAs in British League
     nonScorer:    boolean, default false or absent.
-This person may not score points.
+This person may not score points

     rank:         where they finished
     points:       numeric or None

-    indoor:  boolean, difault is false or absent
+    indoor:       boolean, default is false or absent
     discipline:   standard "event code" e.g. 200, HJ, 3000SC
-    venue:  where it happened - town name
+    venue:        where it happened - town/track name
     country:      where it happened - country code

-    perf:  performance, as formatted text.
-"9.58", "3:26.8", "75.83" etc.
+    perf:         performance, as formatted text (e.g. "9.58", "3:26.8", "75.83")
     wind:         true signifies > 2.0 but we don't know speed; or a number for the speed

-    compId:  competition ID within whatever system you are looking at.
+    compId:       competition ID within whatever system you are looking at
-    athleteID:  likewise
+    athleteID:    athlete ID within whatever system you are looking at

     otCompId:     OpenTrack's ID for the competition
     tilpaCompId:  Tilastopaja's ID for the competition